GuilleGorines/PikaVirus/README.md

 The PikaVirus pipeline comes with documentation about the pipeline: [usage](https://nf-co.re/pikavirus/usage) and [output](https://nf-co.re/pikavirus/output).

+## The PikaVirus Database
+Composed of a datasheet obtained from the NCBI.
+Versatile, though huge.
+Instructions on how to [download](#Downloading) it

 <!-- TODO nf-core: Add a brief overview of what the pipeline does and how it works -->

 ## Tutorial
-### Downloading
+### Downloading the database
 PikaVirus requires a big database.
 A **huge** one in fact.
-However, thats why we have the [`Download_assembly.py`]() script.
+However, thats why the [`Download_assembly.py`](https://github.com/GuilleGorines/PikaVirus/blob/dev/bin/Download_assemblies.py) script exists.
 This script will download all the viral, fungal or bacterial databases available in RefSeq, GenBank or both.

 ### Untrusted assemblies
 While testing, we have come across some assemblies that did not gather the necessary requirements for the optimal functioning of PikaVirus.
 Here is a list of all of them so far, and the reasons we have tagged them as excludable.